Tom Willis (rugby union, born 1979): New Zealand

-Willis made his provincial debut for Otago in 1999 and his Super Rugby debut for the Highlanders the following year, but found playing time difficult to come by in the same sides as incumbent All Black hooker Anton Oliver and fellow rising star Andrew Hore.
+Willis made his provincial debut for Otago in 1999 and his Super Rugby debut for the Highlanders the following year, but found playing time difficult to come by on the same sides as incumbent All Black hooker Anton Oliver and fellow rising star Andrew Hore.

 Injury to Oliver saw Willis finally see a starting role for the Highlanders in the 2002 Super 12 season, and he impressed enough that he was starting Tri Nations games for the All Blacks following the campaign.
-However, with Oliver back healthy Willis again found himself on the reserve bench for both the 2003 Super Rugby and NPC seasons.
+However, with Oliver back healthy Willis again found himself on the reserve bench for the 2003 Super Rugby and NPC seasons.
 Despite a lack of playing time, he still managed to show his substantial ability in limited minutes - in the 2003 NPC he scored 5 tries despite making only 2 starts in 9 total appearances.

 Following the 2003 provincial season, Willis transferred to Waikato and the Chiefs in a bid to get more consistent playing time.
 However, shortly thereafter he suffered complications following a back injury, which forced him out of rugby for over a year.

 After missing the entire 2005 Super 12 season, Willis returned to hold down the starting position at hooker for the Chiefs for another three seasons through 2008.

 However, it was as captain of Waikato that he achieved his greatest triumphs, as he led the province to the 2006 Air New Zealand Cup championship as well as a Ranfurly Shield triumph over North Harbour in 2007.